franciane-lark/franciane-lark/README.md

 Here are some ideas to get you started:

 - 💬 Pronouns: she/her
-- 🔭 Trabalho com Front - End
+- 🔭 Development Front - End
-- 🌱 Estudando JavaScript / React
+- 🌱 Studying JavaScript / React
-- 💚 Voluntária em Vue nas Codivas
+- 💚 Volunter in Vue like Codivas
+- 📈 Talk in English Intermediary

 <!--  Parte 1 -->